brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Acclimatisation

 Aconcagua sits on the edge of what the human body can endure.
-Each breath contains about 40% of the oxygen available at sea level.
-Acclimatization is the focus of the first two weeks.
+Each breath contains about 40% of the oxygen available at sea level, so acclimatisation is essential.
 Mountaineers follow a rotation system: carrying gear to a higher camp, then descending to a lower altitude to sleep.
 This "climb high, sleep low" method triggers the body to produce more red blood cells, slowly inching your physiological ceiling higher.

 There's a physical toll to these altitudes.
-The body deteriorates as it adapts; muscle loss is common, and the dry air leads to the severe cough.
+The body deteriorates as it adapts.
+Muscle loss is common, and the dry air can lead to a severe cough.
 Recovery is exceptionally slow so a simple headache can take days to resolve.
-You are constantly balancing the need to move upward against the risk of HACE and HAPE, which are overly common here.
+You are constantly balancing the need to move upward against the risk of High Altitude Cerebral & Pulmonary Edema (HACE & HAPE), which are overly common here.

 The final thousand meters are a place where the body is essentially dying, just very slowly.
 While many use Diamox to help on lower peaks, it's advised against here as it can mask symptoms.
 Success here is achieved through hydration, fuelling, pacing, and the patience to survive consecutive days in a low-oxygen environment.
+There are no shortcuts.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua3.jpeg">